Simon Schellaert

 Besides being an interesting project to sharpen my technical skills, it also allowed me to gain hands-on experience in a variety of non-technical fields such as product management, business development and marketing

-Inspired by the succes of Angry Birds and Cut The Rope, I developed and released my own physics-based puzzle game during high school.
+Visit websiteInspired by the succes of Angry Birds and Cut The Rope, I developed and released my own physics-based puzzle game during high school.

 Tapaway was my first foray into iOS development and made use of the Cocos2d game engine, which I integrated with the Box2D physic engine.
-This combination allowed me too learn the ropes of programming and memory management in Objective-C(++).
+This combination allowed me too learn the ropes of programming and memory management in Objective-C++.

-After completing courses on artificial intelligence and machine learning, I was excited about the huge potential of these technologies.
-I was especially intrigued by deep learning and thus decided to do my master’s thesis in this domain.
+Watch demo on YouTubeAfter completing courses on machine learning, I was excited by its huge potential and decided do my master’s thesis in this domain.

 After completing Advent of Code in Rust and really liking the programming experience and safety guarantees of the language, I set out to complete a larger project to further improve my Rust-skills.